leandog/til/pushingToHeroku.md

 Imagine this setup:

-2 heroku instances - 1 for staging, 1 for production
+2 heroku instances: 1 for staging, 1 for production

-2 branches - 1 for staging, 1 for production
+2 branches: 1 for staging, 1 for production

 I want to push the staging branch to the staging heroku.
 So I run: